 The Rockwell Career Center

-The Rockwell Career Center located on the 2nd floor of Cemo Hall actively provides business students with the information, opportunities, and practical skills necessary to obtain a satisfying career in today's competitive marketplace.
-The center provides targeted job listings, on-campus recruiting, recruiting events, internships, job search resources and individual counseling sessions to complement C.T.
+The Rockwell Career Center actively provides business students with the information, opportunities, and practical skills necessary to obtain a satisfying career in today's competitive marketplace.
+The center provides targeted job listings, recruiting events, job search resources and individual counseling sessions to complement C.T.
 Bauer College students' academic experiences with professional development to help them attain successful and fulfilling business careers.

 Through a partnership with the University Career Services office, the Rockwell Career Center offers students from the Bauer College not only university-wide job postings and interview opportunities, but also job opportunities and career resources specifically developed for Bauer students.
 The unique and personalized services at the Rockwell Career Center are part of why students rated the college among the Top 20 in the U.S. among public business schools for job placement, according to the 2009 Business Week rankings.
 For further information, please visit the Rockwell Career Center's Web site at www.bauer.uh.edu/career.

-The Bauer Division of Technology offers student computing labs for use in completing course assignments and obtaining hands-on experience with technology mirroring today's business environments.
-The state-of-the-art labs provide Bauer students with the latest software and access to laser printers.
-BDT works with Technology Support Services to offer wireless network service throughout Melcher Hall, providing mobile connectivity to the Internet and laser printers.
+Research and Instructional Computing Services (RICS) offers student computing labs for use in completing course assignments and obtaining hands-on experience with technology mirroring today's business environments.
+The state-of-the-art labs provide Bauer students with the latest software and access to a color laser printer and scanner.
+RICS offers wireless network service throughout Melcher Hall, providing mobile connectivity to the Internet and laser printers.
 Students must have a laptop to access this wireless network.